QMonkey/monkey-nvim/README.md

 | `rust`, `python`, `markdown` | Spaces (`expandtab`) | 4 |
 | `javascript`, `typescript`, `lua`, `yaml`, `json` | Spaces (`expandtab`) | 2 |

 The global default is 4-width hard tabs.
-To customize, override the `FileType` autocmds in your own vimrc after sourcing monkey-vim's.

-- Vim clipboard integration
+- Neovim clipboard integration

-monkey-vim sets `clipboard=unnamed,unnamedplus` so vim's yank/delete automatically syncs to the system clipboard.
-Copied text persists in the system clipboard after vim exits (the system clipboard is owned by the display server / Wayland compositor / terminal, not by vim).
+monkey-nvim sets `clipboard=unnamed,unnamedplus` when a display server is detected, so yank/delete automatically syncs to the system clipboard.

 If you use a standalone clipboard manager (optional):